New Haven (CDP), Vermont

 New Haven is the central settlement and a census-designated place (CDP) in the town of New Haven, Addison County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

-It is in north-central Addison County, in the north-central part of the town of New Haven.
+The community is in north-central Addison County, in the north-central part of the town of New Haven.
 Vermont Route 17 passes through the community, leading east 4 mi to Bristol and west 1.4 mi to U.S. Route 7 at New Haven Junction.
 Middlebury, the Addison county seat, is 8 mi south of New Haven.